 - Continued federal unemployment benefits, but for less than $600 per week

 - Paycheck Protection Program (PPP) sequel for business loans

 - More funding for COVID-19 testing, treatment and vaccine research

 Stimulus check 2 eligibility: Who qualifies for a second payment?

 If you were eligible for the first stimulus check, you should also be eligible for stimulus check 2.

 People who earned $75,000 or less per year according to their most recent tax returns qualified for the entire $1,200 stimulus check.
 Married people, or joint filers, who earn under $150,000 per year were eligible for $2,400.

 Those who earn more, up to $100,000 per year, received a prorated amount.

-You can use this online calculator to see how much you could expect from a second round of stimulus checks.
+You can use the stimulus check 2 calculator to see how much you could expect from a second round of stimulus checks.

 Stimulus check 2 vs. stimulus check 1